 The Potomac Eagle Scenic Train is our top pick for Hampshire County getaway fun.
 The three-hour ride travels out and back through a beautiful gorge along the South Branch of the Potomac River.
-Bald eagles live in the gorge, and the knowledgeable guides will point out nests and any bird sightings as you travel.
-An on-board expert narrates your journey with stories about the natural and historical sites along the route.
+An on-board expert narrates your journey with stories about the nature and history along the route.

 Enjoy Shopping and History in Romney West Virginia

 Take a stroll through the small town of Romney, exploring the historic sites and shops throughout the compact downtown.
 The oldest town in the oldest county in West Virginia was settled on lots surveyed by Lord Fairfax.
 On weekends, the newly opened Hampshire County Co-Op & Heritage Marketplace is the place to find local, hand-crafted art and goods.
 Jose Montero’s beautifully carved wooden spoons and cutting boards drew our attention.
 Music lovers should check out the unique hand-crafted instruments on offer.
 The canjo—a banjo made from a can—produces a fun sound and a very cool look.